braiton-platform-labs/reliable-message-api/README.md

     `powershell -ExecutionPolicy Bypass -File setup\\windows-11-wsl2-docker-desktop\\setup.ps1 hosts -HostsAction apply`
   - Optional (faster installs): if `setup\\windows-11-wsl2-docker-desktop\\Docker Desktop Installer.zip` exists, the scripts will use it instead of downloading Docker Desktop.
 - The Makefile uses a POSIX shell; the canonical workflow is running `make ...` from inside WSL (Ubuntu 22.04).
+  - If you run `make ...` from Windows PowerShell/CMD, it will fail (Windows does not ship with `make` by default).

 TL;DR (Windows 11 + WSL2 + Docker Desktop): run these 2 commands in order on a fresh clone:
 ```powershell